marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [ ] The outward facing interface supports IPv6 addressing
 > An ELB-Classic Load Balancer in an EC2-Classic (Legacy, nonVPC) environment it can have an associated IPv4, IPv6, and dual-stack (both IPv4 and IPv6) DNS name, and supports IPv6 on the External/public interface.
 However inside a VPC IPv6 is not supported on the external or internal interface(s).
 >  Internet-facing Classic Load Balancers (formerly Elastic Load Balancer (ELB)) is IPv4-only when used in a VPC.
 Classic Load Balancers can use IPv6, depending on the DNS name you use, but only if they are used in EC2-Classic mode (rare these days). https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-internet-facing-load-balancers.html

+4) You have a fleet of 10 EC2 instances split across two availability zones, provisioned by an auto-scaling-group and using an application load balancer.
+The instances ALB is using EC2 status checks and all instances are currently passing 2/2 checks - but some are showing application failures and the instances are not being re-provisioned.
+What could the problem be?
+* [x] ELB health checks are not being used by the Auto Scaling Group
+* [ ] You forgot to enable Detailed Monitoring
+* [ ] Your security group does not have the correct allow rule
+* [ ] Some of your instances are not in the same AZ
+> EC2 health checks should be shared with your ASG, so that way your ASG will know the status of your EC2 instances.

 ## VPC